lab-cosmo/torch-pme/docs/src/references/utils/prefactors.rst

 Prefactors
 ==========

-This module contains common *prefactors* for converting between Gaussian units and other unit systems.
+This module contains common ``prefactors`` for converting between Gaussian units and other unit systems that can be used to set a unit system when initializing a :ref:`calculator <calculators>`.

 Many scientific calculators and computational tools, such as ``torchpme``, are set to operate in Gaussian units by default, where the term :math:`1/(4 \pi \epsilon_0) = 1.0`,